 Q: What do you mean by “the mission of Smells Like Home” in relation to products?

-Q: Are you open to private advertising or blog sponsorship?
+Q: Are you open to hosting display ads?

-A: Yes, I am open to working with specific companies who wish to privately advertise “below-the-fold” on Smells Like Home.
+A: Yes, I am open to working with companies whose mission relates to that of Smells Like Home and who wish to advertise on Smells Like Home.
 Please use the Contact Form to request a Media Kit which includes Smells Like Home’s traffic statistics, reader demographics, and advertising placement and rates.